Compensation System for Directors, Audit & Supervisory Board Members, and Executive Officers

 An annual amount of 630 million yen (as resolved at the 101st Annual General Meeting of Shareholders held on June 28, 2007).
 The Company had 15 Directors (including two Outside Directors) at the conclusion of this Annual General Meeting of Shareholders.
 Such maximum aggregate amount includes the maximum annual amount of 100 million yen to be paid to Outside Directors (as resolved at the 110th Annual General Meeting of Shareholders held on March 25, 2016) but does not include the salary amounts, etc. to be paid to Directors who also serve as employees of the Company, for their service as employees.
 The Company had seven Directors (including three Outside Directors) at the conclusion of this Annual General Meeting of Shareholders.

 Based on a resolution adopted at the 118th Annual General Meeting of Shareholders held on March 22, 2024, the Company has introduced a performance-based share incentive plan for its Directors (excluding Outside Directors) and its Executive Officers, which shall be applicable separately from the maximum aggregate amount of monetary remuneration, etc., for Directors.
-Under this share incentive plan, trust money of up to 4.64 billion yen is contributed during the fiscal years subject to the Company’s mid-term plan (the initial period to be covered being the period of four fiscal years from the fiscal year ended December 31, 2024 to the fiscal year ending December 31, 2027), and the Company’s shares are acquired through a trust and are then vested, etc., through the trust, based on the evaluation indicators consisting of Business Growth Evaluation indicators (such as the degree of growth in overall business sales, profit, and EVA), ESG Activities Evaluation indicators (such as evaluation by external indicators and status of realization of internal indicators), and Top Management Activities Evaluation indicators (such as TSR (Total Shareholder Return) and evaluation of management activities by the Company’s employees).
+Under this share incentive plan, trust money of up to 4.64 billion yen is contributed during the fiscal years subject to the Company’s mid-term plan (the initial period to be covered being the period of four fiscal years from the fiscal year ended December 31, 2024 to the fiscal year ending December 31, 2027), and the Company’s shares are acquired through a trust and are then vested, etc., through the trust, based on the evaluation indicators consisting of Business Growth Evaluation indicators (such as the degree of growth in overall business sales, profit, and EVA), ESG Activities Evaluation indicators (status of realization of internal indicators and evaluation by external indicators), and Top Management Activities Evaluation indicators (TSR (Total Shareholder Return) and evaluation of management activities by the Company’s employees etc.).
 The Company had four Directors (excluding Outside Directors) at the conclusion of this Annual General Meeting of Shareholders.

 (2) Maximum aggregate amount of remuneration, etc., to be paid to Audit & Supervisory Board Members: